Cattle Annie and Little Britches: Production

 During production, Lancaster collapsed from a bile duct blockage.
 According to his daughter, Joanna, who was on set, they returned to Los Angeles and an ambulance met them at the airport.
 It was 105 °F in temperature, and the ambulance broke down on the way to the hospital.
-"He got out and pushed,” she recalled.
-“I couldn’t get him to behave.”
+"He got out and pushed," she recalled.
+"I couldn't get him to behave."

 Reaction

 The film was favorably reviewed by the critic Pauline Kael in The New Yorker.
 "The cinematography [by Larry Pizer] is vivid … the colors are strikingly crisp and intense.
 The dialogue and most of the incidents have a neat, dry humor.
 It's a wonderful, partly true story … there are some wonderful performances.
 As Bill Doolin, Lancaster (who made the film before Atlantic City) is a gent surrounded by louts — a charmer.
 When he talks to his gang, he uses the lithe movements and the rhythmic, courtly delivery that his Crimson Pirate had when he told his boys to gather round.
-In his scenes with Diane Lane, the child actor who appeared in New York in several of Andrei Serban's stage productions, and who single handedly made the film A Little Romance almost worth seeing, Lancaster has an easy tenderness that is never overdone.
-Lancaster looks happy in the movie and still looks tough: it's an unbeatable combination.
+In his scenes with Diane Lane, the child actor who appeared in New York in several of Andrei Șerban's stage productions, and who single-handedly made the film A Little Romance almost worth seeing, Lancaster has an easy tenderness that is never overdone.
+Lancaster looks happy in the movie and still looks tough; it's an unbeatable combination.
 Young Amanda Plummer gives a scarily brilliant performance".

-Variety Magazine called it "as cutesy and unmemorable as its title".
-The review criticizes the distanced visual style of director Lamont Johnson, and that as a result "the film washes over the viewer, with no images or moments sticking in the mind."
+Variety called it "as cutesy and unmemorable as its title".
+The review criticizes the distanced visual style of director Lamont Johnson, and that as a result, "the film washes over the viewer, with no images or moments sticking in the mind."

 Tom Hutchinson of the Radio Times gave the film 3 out of 5 stars.

 Matt Brunson of Film Frenzy reviewed the film in 2020, and rated it 2.5 out of 4.
 He wrote: "The film has been hailed in some quarters as a buried treasure, yet while it bears a certain measure of charm, it isn't quite as accomplished as its reputation might suggest."